UPSC PSIR Optional Syllabus: Complete Paper 1 & Paper 2 and Strategy

 Conclusion

 For many UPSC aspirants PSIR has the advantage of scoring potential and relevance to the General Studies syllabus, and is therefore a strategic choice.
 A well-defined approach along with sustained engagement will enable PSIR to significantly augment your overall preparation.
 Begin the process early by carefully assessing the syllabus, formulating a structured study plan, and practicing answer writing.
-Keeping a steady focus will ensure that PSIR greatly enhances your UPSC exam preparation efforts.
+Keeping a steady focus will ensure that PSIR greatly enhances your exam preparation efforts.

 Suggested posts